 4. Seal Visible Holes or Cracks

 Even small gaps and cracks can make a big difference.
-Inspect your walls for any visible holes and seal them to help block noise.
+Inspect your walls for any visible holes and seal them on your own or with the help of a professional to find out how to block sound between rooms.

 5. Hang Rubber-Based Materials

 Rubber-based materials and mass-loaded vinyl are fantastic ways to keep your space quiet.
-As an added bonus, these layers can help insulate your apartment and keep you cozy.
+As an added bonus, these layers can help insulate your apartment to keep you cozy and potentially reduce your utility bills.

 Soundproofing thin walls doesn’t always require a major construction overhaul.
 Your project can be as simple as strategically incorporating acoustic foam panels and padding to particularly loud areas of your space.
 Block out the noise to enjoy improved privacy and a better night’s sleep!